prismicio/prismic-gatsby/packages/gatsby-source-prismic/docs/migrating-from-v3-to-v4.md

 # Migrating from V3 to V4

-The V4 release of `gatsby-source-prismic` brings a number of new features and fixes that make working with Prismic within Gatsby easier and more flexible
+The V4 release of `gatsby-source-prismic` brings a number of new features and fixes that make working with Prismic within Gatsby easier and more flexible.

 ## Updating your dependencies